joshday/OnlineStats.jl/doc/Models.md

 `pca(o)` where `type(o)` = `CovarianceMatrix`

 ## SGD
 Stochastic gradient descent for a given model.
+See Stochastic Gradient Methods.

 ## SparseReg
 Sparse regression.
 A type to experiment with regularized regression.
 Currently only OLS and Ridge is supported.
 TODO: Lasso, elastic net, etc.